 Simple answer less than 2 hours.

-The first hour should be images of just your baby
+The second hour should be images of just your baby

 This is when the energy is low and it’s nice and calm.